satvik-dixit/satvik-dixit.github.io/index.md

 layout: default
 ---

 I am a master's student at Carnegie Mellon University.
-I work with Professor [Bhiksha Raj](https://cmu-mlsp.github.io/team/bhiksha_raj) on Speech Processing and Audio Language Models, and Professor [Chris Donahue](https://chrisdonahue.com/) on Text-to-Audio Models.
+I work with Professor [Bhiksha Raj](https://cmu-mlsp.github.io/team/bhiksha_raj) on Speech Processing and Audio Language Models and Professor [Chris Donahue](https://chrisdonahue.com/) on Text-to-Audio Models.
 My research interests focus on speech/audio processing and LLMs.

-Previously, I worked at MIT with Professor [Satrajit Ghosh](https://sensein.group/) on the explainability of self-supervised learning (SSL) embeddings, such as WavLM, for speech emotion recognition.
+Previously, I worked with Dr [Satrajit Ghosh](https://sensein.group/) at MIT on the explainability of self-supervised learning (SSL) embeddings, such as WavLM, for speech emotion recognition.
 I have also worked at [EPFL](https://www.epfl.ch/labs/lcav/people/martin-vetterli/) on room acoustics simulation.
-I completed my undergraduate degree in Electrical Engineering at IIT Delhi, where my concentration was on signals and ML.
-My undergraduate thesis was on the classification of neuron types based on EEG signals.
+I completed my undergraduate degree in Electrical Engineering at IIT Delhi, where my concentration was on signals processing and ML.

 ## Education